XueliangHan/xuelianghan.github.com/draft/what-I-see-from-my-life-experience.markdown

 What I see from my life experience
 ==================================

+####Answer
+* Ultimately, the tough questions' answer go down to some fundamental thoughts like "what I pursuit?", "what I believe?", "who I want to be?".

+####Cognition
+* If you look down to the origin, you will find that all mistake are from the wrong cognition.

+####Change
+* Before you change to new one and give up the privious one which made what you are now, think about it.

 ####Tree
 _The trees are strong, my lord, their roots go deep._ --The Lord of Rings
 The trees in the city and the trees in the wild.